Frequently Asked Questions | ePAY

 Who is my primary service provider?

 Your primary service provider is Global Payments: Payment Solutions and Software, which processes card payments for ePAY.
-This provider is PCI compliant.
-You can verify a provider’s status in the Visa Service Provider Registry.
+This provider is PCI Compliant.
+You can check their status, as well as that of many other service providers, on the VISA Service Provider Registry.

-You may also need to list other vendors involved in your payment setup if they affect payment security, such as website, firewall, network, cashiering, kiosk, or ecommerce providers.
+You may also need to list other vendors involved in your payment setup if they affect payment security.
+This could include companies that manage your website, firewall, network, online store, cashiering system, or kiosk.
+You may need to work with those vendors during PCI compliance.
+Unfortunately, ePAY staff cannot do that part for you.

 Do I, as an ePAY participant, store credit card data?